BharathKumarReddy2103/ansible-concepts/README.md

 └── inventory.ini                # Static inventory file
 ````

-> 🔄 New examples and modules will be added regularly
+> 🔄 New examples and modules will be added regularly.

 ---